linode/apl-charts/README.md

 # Platform Helm charts

-The following Helm charts are added to the Catalog and are available for `platform-admins`:
+The following Helm charts are added to the Catalog and are only available for `platform-admins` using the `team-admin`:

+## Kwasm Operator

+The `kwasm-operator` Helm chart can be used to add WebAssembly support to the Kubernetes Nodes. `kwasm-operator` is a prerequisite for installing `spin-operator`

 ## Spin Operator

-Using this chart requires the following Helm charts to be installed by a user with the `platform-admin` role:

-- [Kwasm Operator](https://github.com/KWasm/kwasm-operator/blob/kwasm-operator-chart-0.2.3/charts/kwasm-operator/Chart.yaml) This chart needs to be added to the Catalog first.
+The `spin-operator` Helm chart can be used to enable deploying Spin applications to Kubernetes.

 ## Spin Shim Executor

-The `spin-shim-executor` Helm chart needs to be installed every Team that wants to create Spin Apps.
+The `spin-shim-executor` Helm chart can be used to create a `SpinAppExecutor` utilized by Spin Operator to determine which executor type should be used in running a SpinApp.

-## Kfp Cluster Resources
+## KubeFlow Pipelines Cluster Resources

-Install the `kfp-cluster-resources` first before installing `kubeflow-pipelines`.
+The `kfp-cluster-resources` Helm chart can be used to install the KubeFlow Pipelines CRDs.

 ## Kubeflow Pipelines

-Using this chart requires the following Helm charts to be installed by a user with the `platform-admin` role:

-- `kfp-cluster-resources`
+The `kubeflow-pipelines` Helm chart can be used to install KubeFlow Pipelines in any Team.